-A home that receives an energy efficiency rating will show you how the home's energy performance.
+The energy efficiency rating of a home will show you the home's energy performance.
 Look for the EnerGuide label on the electrical panel to get a snapshot of the home’s energy performance at the time of the evaluation.

 An EnerGuide home evaluation provides you with a comprehensive service